 Unilever brand Knorr is testing a new video ad format that allows viewers to choose a charity to benefit from the revenue it derives if they view an ad for at least 15 seconds.

-The month-long trial will see Knorr in-article video ads for its Chicken Stock Pot’s and Beef Concentrated Stock ranges run with a message indicating that if they watch until the end they can choose to donate (free of charge) to one of three charities - The People’s Kitchen, The Trussell Trust or WaterAid.
+The month-long trial will see Knorr in-article video ads for its Chicken Stock Pot’s and Beef Concentrated Stock ranges run with a message indicating that if someone watches until the end, they can choose to donate (free of charge) to one of three charities - The People’s Kitchen, The Trussell Trust or WaterAid.

 Jonathan Hammond – who heads up Unilever Foundry – told The Drum that connecting charity donations to digital advertising was a space it hadn’t explored due to the lack of scalable tech solutions, but one that it began to look into it last year after meeting Good-Loop founder Amy Williams.

 “We found an opportunity with Knorr, which already had video advertising out there.
 That was the key thing – to find a [Unilever] brand with ads already out that we could test this method against the regular way we do video advertising," said Hammond.

 For Knorr, the cost-per-play for each ad is lower versus a standard video ad.
 Already, it claimed to be seeing a rise in engagement rates, completion rates and click-through rates versus a normal video ad campaign, though Hammond declined to go into specific metrics.

 “The important thing is that the format doesn’t add any other metrics in that we wouldn’t have already been looking at already.
 So, the good thing is we have a strong heritage in this space and understand what good looks like so we have a testbed for comparison,” he said.

 Publishers will earn less per ad than they would a standard video ad format, but those that have already signed up to the Good-Loop model include the Guardian and Stylist among a number of other “close knit” premium publishers.